 In 1949 or 1950, Norbert Franz bought the store from the Haag Drug Company, and it became Franz Rexall Drugs.
 Franz, whose father Charles had also been a pharmachist before him, was the proprietor for nearly two decades.

 For a couple of years in the early 1970s, the building was the site of the Twenty-Second Street Recreation Center, which was a euphemism for a pool hall.
 It was owned by William H. Dycus, who also owned the Oriental Cafe on North Pennsylvania Street.
 The Hene Apartments were vacant during the years of the rec center’s existence.
 In fact, no tenants were ever listed again for the second-story apartments.

 In 1975, the property was acquired by William Randolph Galvin and his wife Karen.
 “Randy” Galvin was the proprietor of the Black Curtain Dinner Theatre, located diagonally across the street from 122 E. 22nd Street at 2145 N. Talbot Street.
 For the first few years of the Galvins’ ownership, the building was listed in city directories as being vacant.
 However, from 1975 to 1981, it actually housed another Galvin enterprise called the Showcase Theater.

 The building changed hands frequently after the Galvins sold it.
-In 1982, the owner became Katherine R. Keenan.
+In 1982, the owner was Katherine R. Keenan.
 In 1987, John L. Winston took title.
 In 1990, it was deeded to Frank Buntin.
 Later in 1990, it was quit claim deeded to Ann E. Neal.
 From 1994 to 2007, various departments of the City of Indianapolis are shown as having been in title to the property.
 It was sometimes used for storage but was basically a vacant building for about twenty years.

 In February of 2007, Woodland Realty Company LLC took ownership of the property.
 The building was gutted and lovingly reinvented.